FHantke/brave-browser-wiki/Triage-Guidelines.md

 ## Milestones and releases

 - Every time a release happens for something on the Release channel, there is a sign-off on Slack by QA in the #release channel.
 - There is 1 milestone per release, but as noted below, a milestone is often based on another milestone in a chain like fashion.
+Only one milestone per branch is opened at any given time.

 ## The QA process around milestones